 In December 2009, Mark was honored to be introduced as a named partner in the Firm.
 In 2011 and 2012, Mark was recognized as a Rising Star by the Missouri and Kansas Super Lawyers.
 In 2013, he was selected as a Super Lawyer by the Missouri and Kansas Super Lawyers, and has been selected every year since.
 Since 2011, Mark has been recognized as a member of the Top 100 Trial Lawyers by the National Trial Lawyers.
 Mark has achieved the prestigious Martindale-Hubbell Peer Review Rating.

 In 2016, Mark was appointed to the Board of Police Commissioners for the St. Louis County Police Department.
+He is currently Secretary of the Board of Police Commissioners.
 The Board of Police Commissioners is the final authority for the control and supervision of the St. Louis County Police Department.
+Mark also serves as a Chairperson on the St. Louis County and Municipal Police Academy.

 Mark has tried multiple cases including personal injury matters and also lectures at various legal seminars concentrating on difficult trial practices.
 Mark’s primary focus is personal injury, professional negligence, wrongful death, product liability, class action, minimum wage and overtime cases, motor vehicle accidents, work-related injuries and business and consumer litigation.